-What is the advantage of two-phase orthodontic treatment?
+What is the advantage of two-phase orthodontia?

 What if treatment is put off?